Campus Map and Facilities

 7. Sophia-kan (No.1)

-This building is home to the Faculty of Human Life Science, housing various practical rooms for cooking, design, etc.
+This building is home to the Faculty of Human Life Studies, housing various practical rooms for cooking, design, etc.

 8. Sophia-kan (No.2)

 This lecture building contains a multimedia classroom that can accommodate 150 people, along with six computer rooms, an e-learning room and class-size rooms for seminars.